dihardchallenge/dihard3workshop/_pages/venue.md

 ---

 # Venue
-The workshop will be held on the day before the beginning of Interspeech (September 14th) at the [Shanghai International Convention Center (SHICC)](http://www.interspeech2020.org/html/travel/Conference_Venue/), located in the Lujiazui-Shanghai Financial and Trade zone.
+The workshop will be held on the day before the beginning of Interspeech (October 25th) at the [Shanghai International Convention Center (SHICC)](http://www.interspeech2020.org/html/travel/Conference_Venue/), located in the Lujiazui-Shanghai Financial and Trade zone.
 SHICC is also the site of all Interspeech tutorials and paper/poster sessions, making the location convenient to conference goers.